Lydiah-Nyawira/Alx_DjangoLearnLab/advanced-api-project/README.md

   - **URL**: `/books/`
   - **Method**: `GET`
   - **Permissions**: Public
+  - **Description**: Retrieves a list of all books in the system.

 - **Create Book**
   - **URL**: `/books/`
   - **Method**: `POST`
   - **Permissions**: Public
+  - **Description**: Creates a new book record.
+Requires title, publication_year, and author fields in the request body.

 - **Retrieve Book**
   - **URL**: `/books/<int:pk>/`
   - **Method**: `GET`
   - **Permissions**: Authenticated
+  - **Description**: Retrieves the details of a specific book identified by its primary key (pk).

 - **Update Book**
   - **URL**: `/books/<int:pk>/`
   - **Method**: `PUT`
   - **Permissions**: Authenticated
+  - **Description**: Updates the details of a specific book.
+Requires title, publication_year, and author fields in the request body.

 - **Delete Book**
   - **URL**: `/books/<int:pk>/`
   - **Method**: `DELETE`
   - **Permissions**: Authenticated
+  - **Description**: Deletes the specified book identified by its primary key (pk).